Understanding Elbow Injury and Elbow Pain, Diagnosis, and and Treatment

 - Proper elbow ligament and tendon stretching to create stability

-- Possible use of brace or taping to stabilize the joint during exertion such as playing sports, exercising or work.
+- Possible use of a brace or taping to stabilize the joint during exertion, such as playing sports, exercising, or working.

-I look forward to helping you get relief from your elbow pain, including Tennis Elbow Disease & Golfer's Elbow.
+I look forward to helping you get relief from your elbow pain, including Tennis Elbow Disease pain & Golfer's Elbow pain.

 #elbowpain #tenniselbow #golferselbow #elbowinjury